RichardKnop/machinery/README.md

 }
 ```

 A task defines what happens when a worker receives a message.
-Each task has a unique name by which it is registered to a Machinery application.
+Each task has a unique name by which it is registered to an App instance.
 For example:

 ```go
 app := machinery.InitApp(&cnf)